 \section{Dataset}

-We introduce the first dataset specifically curated for cast and attached shadow detection, consisting of 1,166 training and 292 testing images, each paired with surface normal maps, 3D heuristic light directions, binary cast and attached masks, and an ``undefined" shadow mask. \cref{fig: dataset} presents examples from our dataset.
-Our dataset is compiled from three public sources: 220 images from the WSRD dataset \cite{vasluianu2024ntire}, which provides pairs of shadow and shadow-free images, 710 images from the SOBA dataset \cite{wang2020instance}, which includes shadow images, and instance-level cast shadow masks, and 538 images from CUHK \cite{Hu2019RevisitingSD}, which provides scene-level full-shadow masks.
+We introduce the first dataset specifically curated for cast and attached shadow detection, consisting of 1,166 training and 292 test images.
+Each image is paired with (i) a surface normal map, (ii) a ray-based heuristic 3D light direction, (iii) binary cast and attached shadow masks, and (iv) an ``undefined'' shadow mask. \cref{fig: dataset} shows example annotations.

+Our dataset is compiled from three public sources: 220 images from WSRD \cite{vasluianu2024ntire} (paired shadow/shadow-free images), 710 images from SOBA \cite{wang2020instance} (shadow images with instance-level cast masks), and 528 images from CUHK \cite{Hu2019RevisitingSD} (scene-level full-shadow masks).

-Accurately annotating cast and attached shadows per pixel in natural scenes is highly labor-intensive due to the complexity of mixed shadow types.
-To simplify this process, we restrict fine-grained annotation to foreground objects: we manually mark the cast and attached shadows produced by these objects.
-All remaining shadow pixels not attributable to the annotated foreground objects are labeled as \textit{undefined shadows}.
-We use undefined shadows only for full-shadow supervision and evaluation, excluding them from both training and evaluation of cast/attached categories.
-This avoids bias from ambiguous ownership and yields a fairer assessment of shadow prediction performance.
+Accurately annotating cast and attached shadows per pixel in natural scenes is highly labor-intensive due to mixed shadow types.
+To simplify annotation, we restrict fine-grained labeling to foreground objects: we manually mark the cast shadows and attached shadows associated with the annotated objects.
+All remaining shadow pixels not attributable to these objects are labeled as \textit{undefined shadows}.
+We use undefined shadows only for full-shadow supervision and evaluation, and exclude them from cast/attached training and evaluation.
+This avoids ambiguous ownership and provides a fairer assessment of cast/attached separation.
 Additional details on data preparation are provided in the supplementary material.

-\textbf{Normal Maps.} Since scene geometry is crucial for accurately identifying attached shadow regions, we use a recent foundation model \cite{yang2024depth} to generate relative depth maps, which are subsequently converted into normal maps.
+\paragraph{Normal Maps.} Since geometry is crucial for identifying attached shadows, we use a recent foundation model \cite{yang2024depth} to predict relative depth, which we convert to normal maps.

-\textbf{Object Masks.} Extracted using BiRefNet \cite{zheng2024bilateral}, these masks are used only for annotation and evaluation purposes.
+\paragraph{Object Masks.} We extract object masks using BiRefNet \cite{zheng2024bilateral}.
+These masks are used only for annotation and evaluation.

-\textbf{Cast and Attached Shadow Masks.} Utilizing the object masks, we manually annotate and correct the cast and attached shadow masks for SOBA and CUHK images.
-Since WSRD lacks shadow masks, we derive full-shadow masks using color-space subtraction between shadow and shadow-free images, then annotate cast and attached shadows.
+\paragraph{Cast and Attached Shadow Masks.} Using the object masks, we manually annotate and refine cast and attached shadow masks for SOBA and CUHK.
+For WSRD, which lacks shadow masks, we derive full-shadow masks by color-space subtraction between shadow and shadow-free images, and then annotate cast and attached components.